 Justices turn away appeal from Houston man shot by police

-In this April 7, 2017 file photo, people walk outside the Supreme Court in Washington.
-The Supreme Court Monday, April 24, 2017, rejected an appeal from a Houston man shot in the back by police during a traffic stop, prompting Justice Sonia Sotomayor to complain of a "disturbing trend" in how the high court deals with cases alleging police misconduct.
+In this March 9, 2017 file photo, Supreme Court Justice Sonia Sotomayor speaks at the University of California at Berkeley in Berkeley, Calif.
+The Supreme Court on Monday, April 24, 2017, rejected an appeal from a Houston man shot in the back by police during a traffic stop, prompting Justice Sonia Sotomayor to complain of a "disturbing trend" in how the high court deals with cases alleging police misconduct.

 Add your comments below